Workplace Injury Articles

 Do I Need a West Virginia Lawyer?

 “If I’m from out of state and am hurt in West Virginia, is it necessary to have a West Virginia lawyer?”
 I don’t think I’d use the word ‘necessary,’ but I certainly think it’s in your best interest.
-A West Virginia lawyer with the kind of experience the we have at The Segal Law Firm is going to know West Virginia law, West Virginia judges, and West Virginia juries better than an out of state lawyer.
+A West Virginia lawyer with the kind of experience the we have at Segal & Amos, PLLC is going to know West Virginia law, West Virginia judges, and West Virginia juries better than an out of state lawyer.
 But is it absolutely necessary?
 The answer is no. The thing is, if you get an out of state lawyer, they’re going to have to hire a West Virginia lawyer anyway because they can’t practice law here unless they happen to be licensed.
 It’s not unusual for us to work with out of state law firms to help clients who have been hurt in West Virginia.
 Right now I’m handling a case for a Canadian woman who was severely injured in a motorcycle accident here in West Virginia.
 Her Canadian lawyer called me and asked me if I would be willing to help.
 Once I realized how badly she was hurt I, of course, agreed.
 So, in the end, you are going

 Do I Need a West Virginia Lawyer?
 Read More »